 Heart rate monitors

 Monitoring your heart rate while you cycle is also a valuable metric as it can help you become a stronger cyclist, increase your speed, and improve your overall fitness.
 Analysing this data can help you train specific heart rate zones, allowing for more focused training to improve specific sections of your rides.
-Whether this is training long periods in a low HR zone to improve your overall race endurance or focusing on short bursts at your maximal HR zone to help improve your sprint finishes.
+This could be training long periods in a low HR zone to improve your overall race endurance or focusing on short bursts at your maximal HR zone to help improve your sprint finishes.

 There are five different heart rate zones: